We haven’t installed the stair railing due to the need for adjustments in the posts (they don’t make an angled post as far as I could tell.)

 The Cable Bullet intermediate post is a sleek, surface-mount, structural pass-through post, designed to support both your cables and top rail, with the smallest visual footprint possible.
 These posts can be used with Signature Series tensioning posts, or as infill for custom wood railing.
 Use with cable spacer bars to maximize the view from your deck, patio, or stairway.

-The intermediate post features a stainless steel universal top that may be fastened to a wood or aluminum top rail and is designed to pivot for straight or sloping runs.
-The post body includes pre-drilled cable pass-through holes every 3 inches on center, optimally sized for use with 5/32" diameter cable (max.).
+The intermediate post body includes pre-drilled cable pass-through holes every 3 inches on center, optimally sized for use with 5/32" diameter cable (max.).
 36-inch posts are designed for 11 cables, 42-inch posts for 13 runs each.
 The elongated, tapered hole design offers the necessary support fo level runs, while still allowing the cable to pass through without kinking along sloped spans.

-Each post includes one universal top, base plate, and base plate cover.
+Each post includes one post top, base plate, and base plate cover.
 Top rail fasteners and mounting screws not included.

 The structure supporting your posts must be able to handle the transferred loads of the railing system (150-200 lbs of tension per cable).
 It is the installer’s responsibility to make certain that the structure your posts are fastened to is capable of supporting the applied loads.